 - Intelligent search and organization

-How to Use Notion AI for User Research: Notion AI can streamline your research documentation and analysis within Notion.
+How to use Notion AI for user research: Notion AI can streamline your research documentation and analysis within Notion.
 Use the AI writing assistant to draft research plans, discussion guides, and survey questions.
 Notion AI can also summarize and analyze research notes, pulling out key insights.

 Pricing: From $18 / user / month (Notion with AI features)